-1.3 Cognitive Mechanism Hypotheses to Explain Complexity Aversion:
+2 Cognitive Mechanism Hypotheses to Explain Complexity Aversion:

-First hypothesis: Complexity aversion is mainly driven by a pre-valuation bias, whereby individuals exhibit a preliminary disposition against complex options prior to the accumulation of substantial information.
+2.1 Complexity aversion is mainly driven by a pre-valuation bias, whereby individuals exhibit a preliminary disposition against complex options prior to the accumulation of substantial information.

-Second hypothesis: Complexity aversion is mainly driven by a discounting effect that occurs during information accumulation.
+2.2 Complexity aversion is mainly driven by a discounting effect that occurs during information accumulation.
 This effect results in the perceived value of complex options being subjectively "discounted".

-Third hypothesis: Complexity aversion is mainly driven by the subjective representation of outcome probabilities.
+2.3 Complexity aversion is mainly driven by the subjective representation of outcome probabilities.
 Participants have a stronger curvature for decisions weights for complex than for simple options, leading to decisions weights being closer to 50 percent in case of complex lotteries.
 This is the case because for complex lotteries it is harder for participants to accumulate the probability information.

-1.4 Cognitive Mechanism Hypotheses to Explain Differences in Simple versus Simple and Complex versus Complex conditions:
+3 Cognitive Mechanism Hypotheses to Explain Differences in Simple versus Simple and Complex versus Complex conditions:

-First hypothesis: Participants differ in the evidence accumulation between simple versus simple and complex versus complex conditions.
-This would show in a difference in the choice consistency parameter θ.
+3.1 Participants differ in the evidence accumulation between simple versus simple and complex versus complex conditions.
+This would show in a difference in the choice consistency parameter .

+3.2 Participants differ in the subjective representation of outcome probabilities between simple versus simple and complex versus complex conditions.
+This would show in a difference in the parameter ∆γ.

-Second hypothesis: Participants differ in the threshold between simple versus simple and complex versus complex.
+3.3 Participants differ in the threshold between simple versus simple and complex versus complex.
 This would show in a difference in the threshold parameter alpha.

-2 Additional Correlation Hypotheses:
+4 Additional Correlation Hypotheses: